ccqpein/supervisor-rs/README.md

   - /tmp/pub_keys2/
 ```

-Server side will pick key's name out from command received from client and find same `filename` public key (only support `.pem` file) in the `pub_keys_path`.
+When server start with `encrypt: "on"` (only support lowercase), server side will pick key's name out from command received from client and find same `filename` public key (only support `.pem` file) in the `pub_keys_path`.
 As same as children names, key's name also equal the key file's name.
 So, make sure there ain't any key files have same names.

 **Client side command**